 Pastors and other church workers are regularly under spiritual attack.
 This is one of the challenges of ministry that is prevalent but not often discussed.
 The more a pastor works for the Kingdom of God, the more our enemy fights back, and he fights dirty.

 Your pastor and his family need your prayers daily.
-And, would you please take it one step further and let him know you are praying for him?
+Then, would you please take it one step further and let him know you are praying for him?